kiruthikpurpose/Blixxar/CONTRIBUTING.md

 ## Contribution Types

-Here are some common ways you can contribute to blixxar:
+Here are some common ways you can contribute to Blixxar:

 1. **Bug Fixes**: If you find a bug, feel free to submit a pull request to fix it.
 Make sure to describe the issue in your PR.